Skip to main content

 Agent-ready

 Autonomous finance agents work better with code than with cell references.
-The substrate that supports agents wins as agents become real.
+The foundation that supports agents wins as agents become real.

 Transparent